Nictiz/Nictiz-STU3-MedicationProcess/README.md

 ### Branching strategy

-Since 27th of January 2020, the branch "stable-1.x" (default on GitHub) is considered the stable branch, not "master".
+The branch "stable-9.0.7" (default) is considered the main branch (not "master").
 The reason for this is that there may be multiple stable branches being maintained simultaniously.
 This branch corresponds to the HL7 FHIR package that Nictiz publishes.

 Nictiz uses the following branching strategy for development:
 * Releases correspond with the "stable-xxx" branches.
 These branches are only updated when there is a new release.